survivejs/webpack-book/manuscript/building/01_source_maps.md

 * [IE Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/documentation/f12-devtools-guide/debugger/#source-maps)
 * [Safari](https://developer.apple.com/library/safari/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/ResourcesandtheDOM/ResourcesandtheDOM.html#//apple_ref/doc/uid/TP40007874-CH3-SW2)

-W> Sometimes source maps [might not update in Chrome inspector](https://github.com/webpack/webpack/issues/2478).
+W> Sometimes source maps [will not update in Chrome inspector](https://github.com/webpack/webpack/issues/2478).
 For now, the temporary fix is to force the inspector to reload itself by using *alt-r*.

 W> If you want to use breakpoints (i.e., a `debugger;` statement or ones set through the browser), the `eval`-based options won’t work in Chrome!